kubk/mobx-log/README.md

 ### How it is different from alternatives?
 - [mobx-logger](https://github.com/winterbe/mobx-logger) doesn't show observables and computeds with Mobx 6 due to changes in Mobx internals.
 - [mobx-remotedev](https://github.com/zalmoxisus/mobx-remotedev/issues) is not maintained anymore.
+It also doesn't show computeds.